Nyabsi/blog/blogs/pico-4-ultra-review.md

 ## Headset

-### Comfort
+### Ergonomics

-The Pico 4 Ultra is relatively comfortable out of the box thanks to its weight balance, however the stock faceplate and rearpad are not comfortable for long term wear, they add a pressure point you do not want.
+The Pico 4 Ultra is relatively comfortable out of the box, one of the best I have tried thanks to the balanced design, however the stock faceplate and rearpad are not comfortable for long term wear in my opinion, this waries on shape of your face and other factors.

-I bought the AMVR faceplate in attempt to increase comfort, but this was not good enough, so instead I 3D printed a custom faceplate which fits my face better, for the rearpad I took the old one out which is clipped in there and bought Oval TPU pad from Aliexpress to replace it with.
+They do also provide a glasses space in the box, which lets users with glasses wear the headset more comfortably.

 ### Audio